risc0/risc0/examples/prorata/README.md

 ### Computing an allocation

-Great news, InGen is doing a $1B distribution.
-Let's calculate how much will go to John Hammond and create a verifiable statement containing that information.
+Great news!
+InGen has agreed to be purchased by Masrani Global Corporation and is doing a $1B distribution as part of the sale.
+Let's calculate how much will go to John Hammond and create a verifiable statement to that effect.

 ```
 > target/release/prorata-cli allocate --input sample/ingen.csv --output hammond.receipt --recipient 'John Hammond' --amount 1000000000